benbrastmckie/.config/README.md

 ssh-add -K ~/.ssh/id_rsa
 ```

-If you get an error, retry the command above with a lowercase 'k'.
+If you get an error, retry the command above with a lowercase 'k' or without the 'K' altogether.

 ### [Adding a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)